meedan/check-slack-bot/README.md

 The steps below reference the **white** circles on the diagram above.

 * On AWS side, we need to create a VPC that allows our Lambda functions to connect to a Redis instance running privately on AWS but that should be also able to connect to Check, which is running outside AWS.
 AWS only allows you to assign Lambda functions to at least two subnets on a VPC and those subnets can't be connected to the internet directly, they need to be connected to a NAT.
-So, in order to attend all those requirements, we suggest the VPC setup numbered **[0]** on the diagram above: a network `10.0.0.0/16` with four subnets: a public one, labelled `A`, with range `10.0.0.0/18`, whichis connected directly to an Internet Gateway; and three private subnets, labelled `B`, `C` and `D`, with ranges `10.0.64.0/18`, `10.0.128.0/18` and `10.0.192.0/18`.
+So, in order to attend all those requirements, we suggest the VPC setup numbered **[0]** on the diagram above: a network `10.0.0.0/16` with four subnets: a public one, labelled `A`, with range `10.0.0.0/18`, which is connected directly to an Internet Gateway; and three private subnets, labelled `B`, `C` and `D`, with ranges `10.0.64.0/18`, `10.0.128.0/18` and `10.0.192.0/18`.
 Those three private subnets should be connected to a `NAT` located at the private subnet `A`.
 * Spin up a Redis instance running on AWS Elasticache **[1]**.
 This instance should use only the private subnets `B`, `C` and `D`.
 Copy the host to `config.js`.
 * Back to your computer, copy `config.js.example` to `config.js` and define your configurations
 * Copy `aws.json.example` to `aws.json` and add your AWS credentials
 * Install the dependencies with `npm i` and generate a ZIP package with `npm run build`
 * The same `package.zip` file that was generated should be uploaded to three lambda functions **[2]**.
-The following sections explain how those three sections should be created.
+The following sections explain how those three functions should be created.
 * Create a Lambda function called `check-slack-bot`, whose handler is `index.handler`.
 It should use subnets `B`, `C` and `D`. **[3]**
 * Add a trigger to this Lambda function, of type "API Gateway".
 The API should have a single endpoint, that accepts only `POST` requests.
 Remember to deploy your API once done. **[4]**
 * Create a Lambda function called `check-slack-bot-buttons`, whose handler is `buttons.handler`.
 It should use subnets `B`, `C` and `D`. **[5]**